akazukin5151/koneko/README.md

         - [ ] Help and manual needs to be updated as well
         - [ ] Center align image config
     - [ ] Refine ueberzug dependency in setup.py/requirements.txt, keeping in mind that ueberzug only builds on linux
-    - [ ] Better loops, extract common code to functions or even ABCs
-        - [ ] Consider program wide singleton where only one ueberzug process will be used in the entire program's lifetime, only changing the visibility attribute to hide/unhide images
-        - [ ] Performance: Do not instantiate a new canvas in every loop (eg in assistants.py:)
-            - [ ] ImageWrapper (thumbnail size assistant)
-            - [ ] AbstractImageAdjuster
-        - Possibly use unified API (path, x, y, size), but determine which function to call at runtime. eg `func = lscat.ueberzug if config.use_ueberzug() else lscat.icat`

 - Refine: some info (eg manual) still being hidden by ueberzug, general unreliability of prints (need a rethink of implementation)